Guide: Understanding, preventing and treating an irritated vulva

 -

-Peeling or flaking: The skin may peel, especially if it is very dry or affected by dermatosis.
+Peeling or flaking: The skin may peel, especially if it is very dry or affected by a dermatitis.

 -

-Abnormal vaginal discharge: change in color, odor or consistency, especially if there is an infection.
+Abnormal vaginal discharge: change in color, odor, or consistency, especially if infected.

 -

-Wounds, cracks or ulcerations: Small cuts or open areas may develop, particularly with infections or certain dermatological conditions.
+Sores, cracks or ulcers: Small cuts or open areas may develop, particularly in cases of infections or certain dermatological conditions.

 -

-Vesicles or pustules: These are small blisters or pimples filled with fluid or pus, often associated with viral infections like herpes.
+Vesicles or pustules: These are small blisters or pimples filled with fluid or pus, often associated with viral infections such as herpes.

 -

-Warm or tingling sensation: The area may feel warm or have tingling sensations.
+Warm or tingling sensation: The area may feel warm or have a tingling sensation.

 -